skienzmatishun/rippreport/content/p/where-hell-were-you/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Fairhope council members and their political puppets are trying to kill a crucial $6.2 million waterfront grant to score cheap election points.
+Leaked documents and meeting records prove these vocal critics never even showed up to public planning sessions.
+Where were these self-proclaimed guardians when local leaders wiped out the city surplus?
 ---
 Fairhope is closing in on another municipal election so get ready for CATALYST and the ill informed to try and convince voters that they know best.